newatoms/beta/_private/pitches/stby.md

 ### Method

-We give a fun anonymous resume analysis/overview of all employees combined.
+We give a fun anonymous resume analysis/overview of all employees combined with information from LinkedIn.
 Done studies, talents, hobbies etc.

 ### Outcome